 This is the time of year when we get ready for a new school year and all that it entails.
 “Graduating” from kindergarten or elementary school, or from eighth grade into high school, each year seems to be significant in the child’s life.

-Whether returning to the same school and friends or going to a new school, this is a time to appreciate the changes in life and may be a perfect opportunity to develop new habits or rituals, like study and bedtime scheduling, TV or video time allowed, or particularly around healthy eating.
+Whether returning to the same school and friends or going to a new school, this is a time to appreciate the changes in life and may be a perfect opportunity to develop new habits or rituals, like study and bedtime schedule, TV or video time allowed, or particularly around healthy eating.

 Up Your Lunchbox Game